UNESCO

 Unesco daringly announced this summer the “urgent need of safeguarding” borscht.
 Or as Ukrainians spell it, borsch.
 When the Ukrainian government asked the UN cultural and education agency to save the soup’s historical place as a national dish amid…

-- Categories: Ukraine-Russia War, UN Agencies, WORLDVIEWS
+- Categories: OPINIONS, Ukraine-Russia War, UN Agencies

 - Ivana Ramirez